Frequently Asked Questions

 Do CEU programs offer a fall and spring intake?

-No. Except for a limited number of programs at the CEU Business School, all CEU master's and doctoral programs start in the fall semester.
+No. Except for a limited number of programs at the Department of Economics and Business, all CEU master's and doctoral programs start in the fall semester.

 What funding opportunities are available?

 CEU awards an extensive range of financial packages to support its students.
 Please review them here.

 Are there admission quotas for certain countries or regions?